 After the Treaty of Versailles, Germany had faced trade restrictions with France and Great Britain, restrictions that did not exist with, and via, The Netherlands.
 The company circumvented the trade restrictions and functioned as a banking company which provided loans to German industry.
 One of Rhodius's relatives, Alfred Flesche, was named attorney for the business, and from 1926 to 1939, he served as one of the company's directors.

 Alfred Flesche was born 24 March 1892 in Rheinbrohl near Neuwied.
 In 1921, in Linz am Rhein (near Neuwied), Flesche married Adele Auguste Elise Rhodius (born 1891), the daughter of Walter Rhodius and Anna née Grebel from Haarlem (Holland).
 Some sites state that Flesche had married the daughter of Felix Rhodius, while others indicate that he married the sister of Felix Rhodius but this is unlikely given the genealogical information on Felix and Adele.
-It is possible that Felix and Adele's fathers (Richard and Walter Rhodius) were siblings, but I haven't been able to confirm that.
+As it turns out (Dec 2020), Felix and Adele's fathers (Richard and Walter Rhodius) were siblings.
+Thanks to Johan R. for confirmig this.
 At the time of his marriage, Alfred Flesche was serving as an Oberleutnant (First Lieutenant) with the Königlichen Gruppenkommando I in Berlin (army group command).
 This may have been a staff officer position.